wongsingfo/comp-sys/docs/system/syn.md

 #define put_cpu()		preempt_enable()
 ```

-There is a counter named `preempt-count` in each `thread_info` structure.
+There is a counter named `preempt_count` in each `thread_info` structure.
 A nonzero counter means thath preemption is disabled .
 It has three components and each component is managed by two functions:

 - Hardware interrupt  `irq_enter(), irq_exit()`
 - Software interrupt (i.e., softirq), `local_bh_disable(), local_bh_enable()`